Vilikkki/salava-app/README.md

 There are multiple options on how to get this application working on a phone or an emulator.
 The above link to the Lab provides more information on this.
 The writer of this documentation uses the combination of Android Studio and Android Emulator.
+After the project has opened in your editor make sure to download dependencies.
 When creating a new virtual device with Android Emulator, it is recommended that System Image "Pie" is used (API level 28).
 System Image Q (API level 29) might not work.
 Lower API levels have not been tested.